A-Z of Student Services

 Tom Grant, Coordinator

-The Math Emporium is an interactive computer-equipped tutorial learning center that enables a new way of teaching/learning the remedial math courses MAT 100 and 100P.
-It combines software-based learning, some traditional lecture instruction, and one-on-one tutoring, with faculty and teaching assistants available to assist students.
+The Math Emporium is an interactive computer-equipped tutorial learning center that enables a new way of teaching/learning the remedial math courses MAT 098, 100 and 100P.
+It combines software-based learning, some traditional lecture instruction, and one-to-one tutoring, with faculty and teaching assistants available to assist students.

-Media Services has a variety of audio and video equipment for use by students.
-The department also manages the satellite TV system and the digital signage system.
-For information about our services please visit our webpage at wcsu.edu/media.
+Media Services offers a variety of audio and video equipment for student use..
+The department also manages the satellite TV system, the digital signage system, and video production.
+For equipment requests, please email .
+For more information about our services, please visit our webpage.

 Thursdays, 8 p.m.

-The Midtown Coffeehouse is a regular feature on Thursday nights at Western during the fall and spring semesters.
-Located in the Colonial Corner, the Coffeehouse usually starts with an hour of open mic at 8 p.m., followed by a featured, outstanding local or regional performer.
-The Coffeehouse is usually free (donations are accepted), and sandwiches, soda and, of course, coffee are on the house.
+The Midtown Coffeehouse is a regular feature on Thursday nights at WCSU during the fall and spring semesters.
+Located in the Wolves Den on the lower level of the Midtown Student Center, the Coffeehouse usually starts with an hour of open mic at 8 p.m., followed by a featured, outstanding local or regional performer.
+There are also several “All Night Open Mic” programs each semester.
+The Coffeehouse is free and open to the public (donations are accepted from non-WCSU audience).
+Snacks, lemonade and, of course, coffee are on the house.
+Follow the WCSU Midtown Coffeehouse Facebook page to get regular updates.

 Three Roberts Avenue